jbeales/flush-opcache-with-varnish/README.md

 1. Install Flush Opcache with Varnish from the WordPress plugin repository
 2. Activate the plugin through the 'Plugins' menu in WordPress, (or just click the "Activate" button after installing).
 3. That's it.
 There are no settings or anything.
-If the plugin is active it flushes the opcache when the "Purge Cache" button is clicked.
+If the plugin is active it flushes the opcache when the "Empty Cache" button is clicked.

 ## Frequently Asked Questions